rapontual/challenge-checkout/README.md

 - There's unit tests for all components, only missing (up to now) tests for GET payments;
 - The goal is to provide all access between controllers and services/data using the `Challenge.Services` layer, but it's missing migrate the repositories;
 - There's a fake class to mock IBankApprovalService (bank client service);
-- I only created (up to now) one diagram to document the application structure.
+- I only created (up to now) one diagram to document the application structure;
+- I used the table Merchant to store the User/Login data.